wpstockroom/wp-stockroom-sample-plugin/readme.md

+# WP Stockroom Sample Plugin

-This is a bare minimum plugin example for a theme to use the WP Stockroom updater.
+This is a bare minimum plugin example for a plugin to use the WP Stockroom updater.

-# Required files
+## Required files

  - [readme.txt](readme.txt)
    - Only the _Stable tag_ is required.